mautic/documentation/en/themes/manage_themes.md

 ### Update an old theme

-The old theme files will be rewritten by the new one when installing a theme which already exists in your Mautic.
+The old theme files will be overwritten by the new one when installing a theme which already exists in your Mautic.
 Therefore, the theme updates can be also done by the Theme Manager's Install form.

+The pre-installed themes cannot be overwritten because the changes would return again after a Mautic update.

 ### Delete a theme

 Go to the Theme Manager, check what theme(s) you want to delete and then click the red button above the theme table to delete them.

+The pre-installed themes cannot be deleted because they would appear again after a Mautic update.

 ## Assigning a default theme